 Don’t let the rain stop you – there’s plenty to do and stay dry at the same time.

 I wake up slowly feeling rested and relaxed after a deep sleep.
 I turn and curl up in a fetal position soaking in all of the warmth under the covers as the light of day starts to illuminate the curtains of my hotel room.
 Then I hear it – pitter patter, pitter patter on the glass window.
 My brain slowly flickers on and makes sense of the sounds.
 Damn…it’s raining, now what I am going to do?

-Tour Old Homes
+1. Tour Old Homes

-The Bantry House established around 1765 has a complex family tree attached to it, but through the centuries has been preserved as one of the few old family homes surviving the Civil War in Ireland (1922 – 23).
-In fact, the main reason it did survive the battles was because it was used as a hospital during the Civil War and for years after.
+The Bantry House, established around 1765, has a complex family tree attached to it.
+But through the centuries has been preserved as one of the few old family homes surviving the Civil War in Ireland (1922 – 23).
+In fact, the main reason it survived the battles was because it served as a hospital during the war and for years after.

 And when the rain lets up don’t miss the beautiful Bantry House Gardens surrounding the property!

 See more pictures of Bantry House and Gardens